 King and Queen conclude the celebration of the 25th anniversary by inviting the public to outdoor cinema in the Royal Palace next week.
-At the actual wall of the castle the movie “The King’s no” will be shown.
+At the actual wall of the castle the movie “The King’s Choice” will be shown.

 At 20 Wednesday next week the audience is invited to the cinema.
 The film is to be shown at the castle’s north wall.